 Parmesan shavings, for garnish

 1. Start by preheating your oven to 275 degrees for the crispy kale chips.
 In a large bowl, pour 2 tablespoons of olive oil over the kale and use your hands to massage the oil into the kale so that each leaf is totally covered in oil.

 2. Spread the kale on a rimmed baking sheet (make sure they have lots of room, so use 2 baking sheets if necessary).
 Finally sprinkle some sea salt over the top and bake for about 20-30 minutes or until the kale is crispy.

 3. While the kale cooks, add 1 cup of quinoa and 2 cups of water (or broth) to a saucepan and bring to a boil.
-Once it’s boiling, add 1/2 cup of shredded carrots, 2 cups of minced garlic and a pinch of kosher salt to the quinoa and give it a stir.
-Cover and reduce the heat and simmer for about 15-20 minutes or until the liquid is absorbed.
+Once it’s boiling, add 1/2 cup of shredded carrots, 2 cloves of minced garlic and a pinch of kosher salt to the quinoa and give it a stir.
+Cover and reduce the heat and simmer for about 15-20 minutes until the liquid absorbs into the quinoa.

 4. Clean the mushrooms with a damp paper towel, remove the stems, and slice them but not too thin.
 Then heat a saute pan over about medium heat and add a couple of tablespoons of grapeseed oil to the pan.
 Then cook the mushrooms for about 7 minutes letting them brown well on each side.
 Once they are cooked, move the mushrooms to a bowl and season with a little kosher salt and freshly ground pepper.

 5. Finally cook your egg to your liking.
 For a sunny side up egg (to get that runny yoke), cook on low for several minutes until the whites are totally cooked.